clavery/app_queue/API.md

 <a name="module_Queue.publish"></a>

 ### Queue.publish(queueName, message, options)
-Publish a message to the queue
+Publish a message to a queue.
+The queue name should be any string (recommend using dotted category hierarchy i.e. email.send).
+Message should be any JSON serializable object.

+Provide optional publish options to control delay, retention, priority and other options.

 **Kind**: static method of [<code>Queue</code>](#module_Queue)